galperins4/tbw/README.md

 After the repository has been cloned you need to open the `config.json` and change it to your liking.
 Once this has been done execute `python3 tbw.py` to start true block weight script

+Important! - pay_addresses and keep keys should match in config.json.
+DO NOT delete the reserve key as it is required.
+All other's can be deleted or more added

 ## To Do

 - Add more features to config (e.g., multi-reserve accounts, tx fee handling, black/white list, etc)